prodzilla/prodzilla/README.md

 ### Stories

 Stories define a chain of calls to different endpoints, to emulate the flow a real user would go through.
-Values from the response of earlier calls can be input to the request of another (note this part is in dev right now).
+Values from the response of earlier calls can be input to the request of another using the ${{}} syntax.

 ```yml
 stories: